 Make no mistake; tax justice cannot be separated from the climate struggle.
-It is the same system that is shielding the wealthy from contributing their share that is not priced in externalities and is directly contributing to the destruction of our natural ecosystems.
+It is the same system that is shielding the wealthy from contributing their share that is not pricing in externalities and is directly contributing to the destruction of our natural ecosystems.
 This is also why I decided to co-sign the letter from an initiative called “Millionaires against Pitchforks”, which has been signed by more than 120 Millionaire and Billionaires around the world, including Disney-heir Abigail Disney (see below for the full text).

 What can be done against the monster of tax avoidance?
 The path has been laid out by leading scholars such as Gabriel Zucman and Emmanuel Saez.
 For example, we need a global registry of financial assets in order to know who owns what assets on this planet.
 Currently the obscurity of tax havens allow large corporations, politicians, celebrities and organized crime to essentially steal assets from the public.
 A global financial registry would bring an end to tax havens as we know them and finally establish transparency in ownership.